From Belief Entrenchment to Robust Reasoning in LLM Agents: Experiments

-To address these questions, we compared \alg against standard prompting methods, ReAct \citep{yao2023react}, Chain-of-Thought (CoT), Self-Consistency \citep{wang2022self}, Self-Refinement \citep{madaan2024self}, and Multi-Agent Debate (MAD; \cite{du2023improving} (standard and CoT prompts is explained in Appendix \ref{app:sec:prompt}).
-Our algorithm is built upon the work of \citet{du2023improving}, extending MAD to incorporate structured self-prompt refinement and perspective diversification.
+Our method builds on the MAD framework by \citet{du2023improving}, augmenting it with structured self-prompt refinement and perspective diversification.
 For self-refinement, we follow the methodology of \citet{madaan2024self}, applying three iterative refinement steps.
 Similarly, for MAD, we conducted up to three rounds of debate, following \citet{du2023improving}, with the process terminating early if a consensus is reached before the final round.
-Additionally, we analyzed whether different LLM architectures, including GPT and GEMINI models, exhibit similar performance improvement through \alg.
+We also investigate whether the observed improvements generalize across different LLM architectures, including \texttt{GPT} \cite{achiam2023gpt}, \texttt{Gemini} \cite{team2023gemini}, and \texttt{Qwen} \cite{yang2025qwen3} models.